Analyze room mode distribution across 1/3 octave bands. The Bonello criterion helps identify problematic frequency clustering.

 Common mistakes: blindly trusting the criterion without considering other factors — Bonello evaluates only the count of modes, not their actual energy; dismissing the result when the graph "almost" increases — even a single violation of monotonicity can be audible.

 Next steps: if the criterion fails, try varying the room dimensions and recalculate.
-Use the comprehensive Room Analyzer for the full picture.
+Open the Room Profile and Room Modes calculator for the full picture.